9 Best Order Tracking Software [2026]: Free–$239/mo Compared 2026

 This is why marketplace-first tools like OneCart treat tracking as an operational view problem first (consolidation, exception surfacing, status sync-back to the marketplace) and a customer UX problem second.
 On a marketplace, the buyer is the marketplace’s customer, not yours — you don’t control the tracking page, so investing in AfterShip-style branding is wasted on those orders.
 On your Shopify store, you do own the buyer relationship, and the branded page matters.

 If your business is 80% marketplace and 20% own-store, consolidate the marketplace side with OneCart or a similar tool and layer AfterShip on top of the Shopify side.
 Don’t try to force a single tool to do both jobs equally well.
+Tracking data also belongs inside your customer profile — feeding it into an ecommerce CRM lets support agents answer “where is my order?” without switching tabs and lets marketing trigger post-delivery review requests automatically.

 Four questions cut through the feature-list noise: